 Example: An FBI agent searches a home without a warrant.
-The victims of the search claim it was an unreasonable search that violated their Fourth Amendment rights.
-Law enforcement claims that the case involves particular details that have never been decided, before.15
+The victims of the search claim it was an unreasonable search that violated their Fourth Amendment civil liberties.
+Law enforcement claims that the case involves particular details involving a constitutional question that have never been decided, before.15

 4. What remedies are there for a civil rights violation?

-Overcoming qualified immunity means the officer can be held personally liable for their actions.
+Overcoming the qualified immunity test means the officer can be held personally liable for their actions.
 They can be compelled to pay compensation to the victim.

-In California, police officers held personally liable are indemnified for their expenses.16 Their department will cover whatever damages are levied against the officer.
-However, holding the officer's police department or town liable is important.
+In California, law enforcement officers held personally liable are indemnified for their expenses.16 Their department will cover whatever civil liability damages are levied against the officer.
+However, holding the officer’s police department or town liable is important.
 It can mean the victim recovers what they deserve.

 It is rare for the police officer’s employer to be held vicariously liable.17 When police commit misconduct, they usually violate official police procedures.
 This means the department or town is not liable for the misconduct because it broke their rules.

-There is one way for the department or town could be held liable.
+There is one way for the department or town to be held responsible for civil damages.
 This is if the officer was acting according to a policy or custom.18

 Punitive damages are also possible in civil rights cases.
 It requires overcoming qualified immunity, though.
 They are far more common in civil rights cases than in personal injury lawsuits.

-(For cases in Nevada, please see our article on qualified immunity in lawsuits against the government in Nevada).
+(For cases in Nevada, please see our article on qualified immunity analysis in criminal justice cases against the government in Nevada).

-Compare Brosseau v.
-Haugen, 543 U.S. 194 (2004) (rights are only “clearly established” if there is a court case recognizing them in a scenario similar to the victim's) and Hope v.
-Pelzer, Supra (court cases involving fundamentally similar situations are not necessary).
+- Compare Brosseau v.
+Haugen, 543 U.S. 194 (2004) (rights are only “clearly established” if there is a court case recognizing them in a scenario similar to the victim’s) and Hope v.
+Pelzer, Supra (court cases involving fundamentally similar cases are not necessary).